 A speaker set cost $100 last year but now costs $175.
 To determine the percentage increase of the speaker set, subtract the old price from the new price: 175 - 100 = 75.
 Next, divide this by the old price: 75 divided by 100 equals 0.75.
 You will then multiply this number by 100: 0.75 x 100 = 75, or 75%.
 So, the speaker set has increased in price by 75% over the past year.

-A price percentage decrease is as follows: A television cost $100 last year but now costs only $85.
+A price percentage decrease is as follows: A microwave cost $100 last year but now costs only $85.
 To determine the percentage decrease, you would first need to subtract the new price from the old price: 100 - 85 = 15.
 You will then divide this number by the old price: 15 divided by 100 equals 0.15.
 You would then multiply this by 100: 0.15 x 100 = 15. or 15%.
-This means the television costs 15% less than it did last year.
+This means the microwave costs 15% less than it did last year.

 Calculate Percentage Difference